rcbao/robot-with-memory/README.md

 ### Workaround for Panda Wrist Camera Issue

-A known issue in ManiSkill prevents the **Panda wrist camera** from correctly overriding agent configurations.
-To fix this issue, you must update your panda_wristcam.py file.
+A known issue in ManiSkill prevents the Panda wrist camera from correctly overriding agent configurations.
+To fix this issue, you must directly update your panda_wristcam.py file.
 To get this file's location, run:
 ```python
 import inspect
 from mani_skill.agents.robots import PandaWristCam